AI

 Measuring what matters

 Adoption rate is easy to measure and mostly useless.
-Adoption rate equals active users divided by total users.
+Active users divided by total users.
 You can hit 90% adoption and still fail if people use AI to check a box while doing work the old way afterward.
+Why do organizations keep measuring this?
+Probably because it’s easy to report upward, not because it means anything.

 Measure impact instead.
-Change management effectiveness research shows that performance-based metrics predict sustainable change better than usage statistics.
+Analysis of change management metrics shows that performance-based metrics predict sustainable change better than usage statistics.
 Look for actual business outcomes.
 Time saved on specific tasks.
 Decision quality improvements.
 Customer satisfaction changes.

 Track confidence alongside competence.
 Research on change preparedness distinguishes between whether people can do something and whether they feel prepared to do it.
 That gap between capability and confidence is where resistance lives.
 Survey people about their comfort level with AI tools, not just their usage rates.